coingecko/cryptoexchange/README.md

 # Cryptoexchange

-Cryptoexchange is a rubygem for ruby developers to interact with multiple cryptocurrency exchange market data APIs in a single library.
+Cryptoexchange is a rubygem for ruby developers to interact with over 40+ cryptocurrency exchange market data APIs in a single library.

 ## Installation